A mohair cinch is made of smooth, durable fibers from the hair of an Angora goat.

 Save The Cinch For Later

-If you find a mohair cinch you like but you're not ready to purchase it right away, you can always add it to your shopping cart so it will be easy to find later.
+If you find a mohair cinch for sale on Etsy that you like but you're not ready to purchase it right away, you can always add it to your shopping cart so it will be easy to find later.

-- In most cases, Amazon.com will keep track of your cinch, and anything else in your shopping cart, for 90 days.
+- In most cases, Etsy will keep track of your cinch, and anything else in your shopping cart, for 30 days.

-- In the meantime, if you want to check out with other items, click "Save for later" to move the mohair cinch to a separate, but still easy-to-find list beneath your shopping cart.
+- In the meantime, if you want to check out with other items you can click on "Save for later" to move the cinch to a separate, but still easy-to-find list beneath your shopping cart.

 You Might Also Like...